-The Government of Saint Vincent and the Grenadines (GoSVG) is negotiating funding from the International Development Association (The World Bank) and the European Commission under the Caribbean Regional Resilience Building Facility Single-Donor Trust Fund, towards the Volcano Eruption Emergency Project (VEEP).
-The Project Development Objective of the VEEP is to support Saint Vincent and the Grenadines to (i) provide short-term income support, (ii) improve the capacity of the government to prepare for and respond to emergencies, and (iii) build back better critical services in the wake of the La Soufriere volcano eruption.
+The Government of St. Vincent and the Grenadines has received financing from the International Development Association (The World Bank) and the European Commission under the Caribbean Regional Resilience Building Facility Single-Donor Trust Fund, towards the Volcanic Eruption Emergency Project (VEEP) and it intends to apply part of the proceeds towards consultancy services for Project Officers.

+The Project Development Objective of the VEEP is to support Saint Vincent and the Grenadines to (i) provide short-term income support, (ii) improve the capacity of the government to prepare for and respond to emergencies, and (iii) build back better critical services in the wake of the La Soufriere volcano eruptions.
 The VEEP comprises three components that seek to achieve the development objectives.
 A detailed description of the project components is provided in Annex 1.
-To execute the project, the GoSVG is establishing an implementation unit which will require the services of a Project Coordinator to coordinate all activities under the Project.
+To execute the project, the GoSVG is establishing an implementation unit which will require the services of 3 project officers to assist the project coordinator in coordinating and implementing activities under the Project.